 who camped at Jeradcuttup Lakes and Culham Inlet on his quest to be the first European to cross from South Australia

-and his Aboriginal companion, Wylie, were lucky to have made it to Hopetoun
+, Wylie, were lucky to have made it to Hopetoun

 .
 Had it not been for a chance encounter with the whaling boat Mississippi in Rossiter's Bay (named by Eyre

 's epic journey may have ended very differently.

 named one of the district's most prominent geographical features - Mount Barren - and said of it in his journals: "Most properly had it been called Mt Barren, for a more wretched arid looking country never existed than that around it".
 How wrong could he be?
 The peak that he named lies in a region which has more than 1800 different plant species and is of international significance!

 was first settled by the brothers Dunn - one of whom, John, first visited the area as a whaler in 1860s.
 In 1871 John Dunn drove sheep overland from Albany